 Austin Attorneys Resolving Partnership And Shareholder Disputes

-At Wright & Greenhill PC, we bring the experience necessary to navigate these complex issues; our firm has been in operation since 1985.
-With over four decades of experience, our lawyers are known for being aggressive litigators and creative problem-solvers.
+At Wright & Greenhill, P.C., we bring the experience necessary to navigate these complex issues; our firm has been in operation since 1985.
+With over four decades of experience, our skilled Austin partnership dispute attorneys are known for being aggressive litigators and creative problem-solvers.
 We help business owners, partners and shareholders across Texas find solutions, protect their businesses and financial investments, and resolve disputes.

 Causes Of Partnership And Shareholder Disputes

-There are many potential reasons for these disputes, depending on the nature of the business and other factors.
+There are many potential reasons for these issues, depending on the nature of the business and other factors.
 Common examples include:

 - Breakdowns in communication